goetz-markgraf/rust-fullstack/README.md

 # The Examples

-There are three different implementations using different tech stacks.
-In each of the three folders, you'll find a `README.md` that explains the architecture and how to run the example.
+There are two different implementations using different tech stacks.
+In each of the two folders, you'll find a `README.md` that explains the architecture and how to run the example.

 ## `rocket_and_yew`